Gurgel BR-800

 The Gurgel BR-800 is a Brazilian city car produced by Gurgel between 1988 and early 1992.
 The project started under the acronym CENA, meaning "National Economical Car" ("Carro Econômico NAcional", in Portuguese), designed to be essentially a small car for urban daily use.
 It received great attention and good reviews from critics, regarding the mechanic solutions, comfort, drivability and stability.
 When it was introduced in September 1987, the car was named the Gurgel 280 but by the time sales started it was changed to the BR-800.
 The car could only be purchased if the buyer also bought 750 shares in Gurgel, making it considerably more expensive than the much bigger and more capable Chevrolet Chevette, the then cheapest new car available in Brazil.

 The project was favoured by Brazil's then-president, José Sarney, who ensured large unsecured loans for Gurgel's project and also allowed it to be sold at an especially low sales tax.
 Nonetheless, only about 40,000 were built in around four years of production.

 Mechanics

 The engine, called the Gurgel Enertron, was developed by Gurgel themselves.
-This is a water-cooled gasoline engine with two opposed piston cylinders.
-Essentially a halved VW boxer-four engine, it was developed with either 650 cc or 800 cc displacements, generating 26 PS and 30 PS respectively.
+This is a water-cooled flat-twin engine, essentially a halved Volkswagen flat-four engine. it was developed with either 650 cc or 800 cc displacements, generating 26 PS and 30 PS respectively.
 It had a very simple and robust design, eliminating totally the V-belt by using the crankshaft for activating the alternator, and the camshaft for water and oil pump.
 In a later stage of development, the V-belt was reintroduced for the alternator, so that the battery would be charged even at low engine speeds.

 The car's ride also came in for heavy complaints, due to the use of Gurgel's own "Springshock" suspension.
 This system, made mainly from synthetic materials, was abandoned for a more conventional setup for the succeeding Supermini.